-Last Updated on March 4, 2017 by PixelPluck
+Last Updated on August 29, 2021 by PixelPluck

-One of the major issue with amateur photographers is that they hold the DSLR or any camera with wrong grip.
-This leads to camera shake and the photographs do not remain sharp.
+One of the major issues with amateur photographers is that they hold the DSLR or any camera with the wrong grip and incorrect posture.
+This leads to a camera shake and the photographs are not sharp.
 By holding the camera properly you can avoid and minimize the effects of camera shake.
-A good and firm grip with the correct hand and support from underneath means that, when you press the shutter release button, movement of the camera will be minimized.
-This will enable you to shoot sharper pictures while maintaining slow shutter speeds.
+Even the smallest camera shake is visible when you maximize the photo.
+For tack-sharp results read this article on How to hold the camera properly.

 In the example below, the picture on the right shows a good grip, the heel of the left hand supports the camera from underneath.
 When the shutter is pressed with the right hand, the camera tends to move downward, the left hand in this position will compensate for any movement and will minimize the effect of this.

 Here are additional tips that you should keep in mind while shooting photographs with your camera.

 Use Left Eye to See the Outside Field of View.
 Almost all cameras are designed to be used with the right eye (unless it’s custom-built), although it is possible to use them with the left.
 The advantage of using the right eye is that the left eye is not blocked by the camera body or viewfinder and you can if you want, keep it open to see what is going on outside of your field of view.
 The natural tendency is to shut your left eye, the better to concentrate on your picture.
 With a little practice, you can get used to keeping it open.